elvinn/whistle.service-worker/README.md

 ## Example

-Suppose to test the effect of service worker for help.github.com:
+Suppose to test the effect of service worker for [Github Help](help.github.com):

 1. Start whistle: